CodeFleck/CodeFleck/README.md

-- 👋 Hi, I’m @Daniel
+- 👋 Hi, I’m Daniel
-- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on Java projects
+- 🌱 I’m looking to collaborate on Java projects
 - 📫 How to reach me -> https://codefleck.github.io/

 <!---